Receive a Free Consultation Today!

 Our brain injury lawyers understand the complications arising from a head or brain injury in one’s life.
 They will fight to protect your rights and hold the negligent party responsible for your loss.

 In Austin, Houston, or any other part of Texas, reaching out to a brain injury attorney with experience in a particular region is crucial, as the laws vary from city to city.
 For example, the statute of limitations for personal injury claims against government entities is six months.
-Still, in Houston, it is just three months, so it is crucial to reach out to Austin brain injury lawyers if you’re injured in Austin.
+Still, it is just three months in Houston, so it is crucial to reach out to Austin brain injury lawyers if you’re injured in Austin.

-Contact our Austin brain injury lawyers as soon as possible to avoid delays, as the window to file brain injury claims is short in most personal injury cases.
+Contact our Austin brain injury lawyers as soon as possible to avoid delays, as most personal injury cases have a short window to file brain injury claims.

 We will help you take steps to mitigate permanent brain damage from serious head injuries once you form an attorney-client relationship with our lawyers.
 Skull fractures and damage to brain tissue require brain experts and cutting-edge science.
 Prompt medical attention is super important in a personal injury case like yours.
 Functioning normally or close to normal may require years of expensive physical therapy.

 Memory loss may be permanent as well.
-We will hold the responsible party accountable for your brain injury case with steadfast resolve.
+We will steadfastly hold the responsible party accountable for your brain injury case.
 Were you injured in a motor vehicle accident or some other mishap?
 We can be reached at (833) LETS-SUE 24 hours a day, seven days a week.

 Open-head injuries happen.
 Most traumatic brain injury (TBI) claims, like shaken baby syndrome, are due to another’s negligence or recklessness.
 If you suffered a brain injury due to another’s fault, contact our experienced and aggressive brain injury lawyers for a free case review, as you may qualify for compensation.